Dan Martin (actor)

 Jacob Daniel Martin (born December 22, 1951) is an American actor.
-He has been featured in numerous roles, primarily playing law enforcement characters or in movies about law enforcement, notably as Bradley Baker (a recurring police deputy chief) in The Bold and The Beautiful.
+He has been featured in numerous roles, primarily playing law enforcement characters or in movies about law enforcement, notably as Bradley Baker (a recurring police deputy chief) in The Bold and the Beautiful.
+For his role he received an NAACP Image Award for Outstanding Actor in a Daytime Drama Series nomination in 2009.

+Martin married actress Ella Joyce in 1989.